tristantudorof/capstone_project/README.md

 # Introduction

 This case study is part of the Google Data Analytics Professional Certificate.
-Following the six-step analysis process—Ask, Prepare, Process, Analyze, Share, and Act—I analyzed smart device fitness data to uncover user behavior trends and recommend marketing strategies for Bellabeat, a health-focused manufacturer of smart wellness devices.
+Following the six step analysis process.
+Ask, Prepare, Process, Analyze, Share, and Act.
+I analyzed smart device fitness data to uncover user behavior trends and recommend marketing strategies for Bellabeat, a health-focused manufacturer of smart wellness devices.

 # Scenario
 Bellabeat is a successful small company, but they may have the potential to become a larger player in the